tealvince/SQLayout/README.md

 Lastly, defining spacing, sizing, and layouts via calculators allows greater flexibility to compute and adjust these parameters dynamically based on available space and external conditions, following a "set-it-and-forget-it" approach instead of having to recompute constraints when conditions change.

+## Advanced topics

+* SQLayoutViews support nesting
+* SQLayoutOptions calculators can customize behavior, such as skipping a subview when saving a "previous" reference for subsequent views.
+* SQLayoutContainer can be used to apply sequential layout to non-view based layout items, such a viewModels that precalculate subview frames before the views themselves are created
+* SQLayoutViews are intended to be used in both swift and obj-c, but the latter has not yet been tested, so there may be some minor fixups needed
+* SQLayout will be moved into a proper framework in the future.